Kōnosuke Matsushita: Expansion

-Matsushita learned a very important lesson in terms of growing a company while he was trying to introduce his bicycle lamp to wholesalers.
-He realized that even if he had a product that was superior to anything out in the market it would not matter if he could not sell the product.
-As a result, Matsushita began devising ways to create sales channels for his products by concentrating less on manufacturing and more on building a sales force, which led to a retail store network and finally placed Matsushita's company on the map in Japan's electrical manufacturing and retail industry.
+While attempting to introduce his bicycle lamp to wholesalers, Matsushita recognized the importance of sales in business growth.
+He realized that having a superior product was insufficient if there were no effective distribution channels.
+As a result, Matsushita began devising ways to create sales channels for his products by concentrating less on manufacturing and more on building a sales force, which led to the establishment of a retail store network and finally strengthened the company's position in Japan's electrical manufacturing and retail industry.

-In 1929, he began setting up a new structure for his company.
-The company was structured as a parent company and branches of divisions that specialized in a particular product were created.
-There were three specific products that were being created in Matsushita's company at this time: the bicycle lamp and battery division, the electrical socket division, and the radio division.
+In 1929, he began setting up a new structure for his company, which was structured as a parent company and branches of divisions that specialized in a particular product were created.
+At this time, the company focused on three key products: bicycle lamps and batteries, electrical sockets, and radios.
 For each of these products, a national sales department was formed with regional offices established in strategic locations.
-These regional offices were responsible for the coordination of sales and manufacturing.
-Products were manufactured based upon the demand for the products.
-As a result, manufacturing was dependent on sales.
+These regional offices were responsible for the coordination of sales and manufacturing, ensuring that production was aligned with market demand.
+As a result, manufacturing became directly dependent on sales.

 Post-war period

 During the US occupation of Japan after World War II, General Douglas MacArthur decided to break up the zaibatsu business conglomerates of Japan.
 Matsushita was in danger of being removed as president but was saved by a favorable petition signed by 15,000 employees.
-In 1947, Kōnosuke lent his brother-in-law Toshio to an underused manufacturing plant to manufacture bicycle lamps, a business that eventually became Sanyo Electric.
+In 1947, Kōnosuke lent his brother-in-law Toshio an underused manufacturing plant to manufacture bicycle lamps, a business that eventually became Sanyo Electric.

 From 1950 to 1973, Matsushita's company became one of the world's largest manufacturers of electrical goods, sold under well-known trademarks including Panasonic and Technics.
 Matsushita stepped down as President of Panasonic in 1961 and was succeeded as president by his son-in-law, Masaharu Matsushita.
 Konosuke Matsushita's two grandsons are Masayuki Matsushita, who is the current vice-chairman of Panasonic, and Hiro Matsushita, who is a former driver in the Champ Car series and owns Swift Engineering, an aerospace firm and race car constructing company which he bought in 1991.
-Hiro Matsushita is also the chairman of Swift Xi, which located in Kobe, Japan.
+Hiro Matsushita is also the chairman of Swift Xi, which is located in Kobe, Japan.